vaibhavBh-0/CodeGreen/README.md

 ## Step 1: Remote in to Detla GPU

-Follow Steps 5 and 6 in the [*Code Green Jame - Getting Started Guide*](resources/Code_Green_Setup_Instructions.pdf) to log in to the Detla GPU cluster and initiate a Jupyter Lab notebook.
+Follow Steps 5 and 6 in the [*Code Green Jam - Getting Started Guide*](resources/Code_Green_Setup_Instructions.pdf) to log in to the Detla GPU cluster and initiate a Jupyter Lab notebook.

 NOTE: When starting your Jupyter Lab instance, please select the following partition: ```gpuA40x4-interactive```